IrregDraken/A.D.A.M.V1/README.md

 ## Overview

-A.D.A.M (Autonomous Directive and Arbitration Machine) is an AI-powered assistant framework designed to automate interactions, manage intelligent responses, and evolve through a modular backend architecture.
+A.D.A.M (Autonomous Directive and Arbitration Machine) is an experimental AI assistant framework designed to automate interactions, manage intelligent responses, and evolve through a modular backend architecture.

-The project focuses on creating a scalable AI ecosystem capable of adaptive behavior, automation workflows, and future memory-driven systems.
+The project explores scalable AI systems focused on adaptive behavior, automation workflows, memory-driven interaction, and future human-AI integration.

 ---